hankerkuo/Vehicle-Front-Rear-Detection-for-License-Plate-Detection-Enhancement/README.md

 ```
 $ make
 ```
 it is possible to modify the makefile in the darknet folder for further configs before compiling, for example, turning off GPU support, which you need to set the GPU=0 in the makefile, default will be GPU supported and turning on the cudnn.
+If you wonder what is the difference between the origin darknet and the one in our repo, well, we just made it available for reading numpy array.

 ## 2. Get the models and weights
 After compiling the darknet, use the bash script to download all the required models and weights.